webOS101/build-webos/README.md

 Description
 -----------
 This repository contains the top level code that aggregates the various [OpenEmbedded](http://openembedded.org) layers into a whole from which Open webOS images can be built.
 It relies on Git submodules to do this, which are handled transparently only for the initial build.
+Please note that Open webOS currently requires Ubuntu as a host operating system.
+It is possible to build within an Ubuntu virtual machine.

 Cloning
 =======